 Click image for more

-DIRK HOULT is a +U queer theatre artist passionate about and committed to bringing untold queer stories to the stage and devising collaborative works that focus our Australian story through a tilted lens.
+DIRK HOULT is a theatre artist and creative producer committed to bringing obscured and untold stories to the stage; devising collaborative works that focus our Australian experience through a tilted lens.
 He was born here in Melbourne in 1981 and raised in Ipswich, QLD.
 He trained as an actor at USQ in Toowoomba (‘99-’01), spent a decade working in Brisbane, then moved to the UK.
 He's an actor, singer, producer, writer, director, dramaturg, with 20 years of industry experience.
 His first few years back in Melbourne were spent on the vaudeville stage; performing in, then eventually writing for, producing and directing nights of circus, burlesque, comedy, magic, and music.
 In 2016 he graduated from VCA with a masters in directing theatre.
 After which he spent a year interviewing women whose lives had been affected by HIV; medical professionals, volunteers, family, friends, and those living with HIV. these transcripts became his first verbatim play-text WE WERE THERE, which he directed and presented at Chapel Off Chapel (2018).
 He is currently developing ideas around the next verbatim project which seeks insight from a spectrum of intergenerational and multicultural COMING OUT experiences from a post-marriage-equality Australia.

 Click image for more